-Over the past few months, many businesses have closed offices nationwide and workforces have gone remote.
+Over the last year, many businesses have closed offices nationwide and workforces have gone remote.
 In recent weeks, we’ve spoken with some companies that are starting to reopen and are building their strategies to do so safely.
 With that comes looking at ways to reinstate meal programs, which can be essential for office culture and highly valued by employees.
 We know that there is no one-size-fits-all approach.
 Every company is different.
 Each office has unique needs.
 But there’s one thing we all have in common—safety is our number one priority.

 Here are a few tips to consider when planning for meal times back at the office.
 These are based on guidance from health authorities and experts to help prioritize the wellbeing of your employees and meet your company’s needs.

 Develop and enforce strict hygiene protocols

 Reopening your office food program requires a well thought out workplace strategy.
 At minimum, your plan should adhere to government guidelines.

 In order to get started, you should consider developing protocols and a plan for implementation and enforcement.

 For those considering office reopening plans, here are a few tips to help (subject to government guidelines):

 - Try to reduce the amount of contact happening with external individuals, including using Grubhub’s contact-free delivery feature and instructing delivery drivers to remain outside of the building